This workshop is comprised of 7 Modules based on the following training units:

 Staff whose role requires knowledge of OW directives

-Eight, 2.5-hour online sessions over two weeks
+Six, three-hour, and one two-hour, online sessions over two weeks

 Session Dates and Registration